Sukjong of Joseon

-Sukjong (7 October 1661 – 12 July 1720), personal name Yi Sun, was the 19th monarch of the Joseon dynasty of Korea.
-A skilled legislator, he caused multiple changes in political power throughout his reign, by switching among the Namin (Southerners), Seoin (Westerners), Soron and Noron political factions.
+Sukjong (7 October 1661 – 12 July 1720), (Note: In the Korean calendar (lunisolar), he was born on the 15th day of the 8th lunar month and died on the 8th day of the 6th lunar month.) personal name Yi Gwang, later changed to Yi Sun, was the 19th monarch of Joseon.
+He ascended to the throne at the age of 12, upon the death of his father, King Hyeonjong.
+A skilled legislator, he reduced the influence of the scholar-officials and stregthened royal authority by alternating his support between the Namin (Southerners), Seoin (Westerners), Soron and Noron political factions.